 Given the sheer number of features and changes that iOS 13 brings, it is not surprising to see that it drops support for a number of devices as well.
 While iOS 12 supported the iPhone 5s, iOS 13 drops support for not only the 4-inch iPhone but also the massively popular iPhone 6 and iPhone 6 Plus.

-This means you need a minimum of iPhone 6s or higher to be able to enjoy iOS 13 when it drops later this year.
+This means you need a minimum of iPhone 6s or higher to be able to enjoy iOS 13.

-Below are the iPhones that are compatible with iOS 13:
+Below are the iPhones that support iOS 13:

 - iPhone 11